THVi-xTHU/xthu/README.md

-this is the repo for competition of THUVi in HACK THU2018
+This is the repo for competition of THUVi in HACK THU2018